-Cyclone Oma: Power crews on stand-by as North Island prepares for lashing
+Wild weather: Power crews on stand-by as upper North Island braces for soaking

 People are being asked to secure or put away garden furniture and trampolines, as well as any loose material around the garden such as tarpaulines, as they all have the potential to be hazardous.

 "During a power outage, crews will work as quickly as they can to restore power, but please remember that the safety of the public and lines mechanics is of primary importance at all times," Vector said in a statement.

 "And most importantly, please, always treat downed lines as live and stay well clear."

-Warm air from the Pacific, and a cold front rising from the south, are set to keep the stormy and unseasonal weather around for the whole weekend.
+MetService Communications Meteorologist Lisa Murray said this was the first rain event like it for the year and warned the drier ground could create some water run off.

+"It is important that New Zealanders are prepared, if however any homeowners suffer damage to their property they should contact EQC as soon as possible."

+A new low is already beginning to form, which is set to continue the wet and windy weather through to Monday.

-"What we have is some very, very moist warm air sinking southward form the tropics later on today and into tomorrow," MetService forecaster Mark Todd said this morning.
+"What we have is some very, very moist warm air sinking southward from the tropics later on today and into tomorrow," MetService forecaster Mark Todd said this morning.

 The Upper North Island, from northern Auckland up to Northland was at greatest risk of heavy rainfall.